Skip to main content

 The bad

-• Weirdly, you get interrupted in middle of the chat by an announcement of a one-day streak.
+• Weirdly, you get interrupted in the middle of the chat by an announcement of a one-day streak.
 Why not have this at the end of the chat?
-A second encouraging message downright cut off my conversation and seems like it might have interfered with my mic because my recording didn't show up in the chat and the bot repeated itself.
+A second encouraging message downright cut off my conversation and seems like it might have interfered with my mic because my recording didn’t show up in the chat and the bot repeated itself.

 • The chatbot sometimes adds emoji to what it’s saying/typing.
 This is cute but the bot frequently says the emoji out loud, as if it’s part of what it was saying.
 For instance, if there’s a baguette emoji at the end of the phrase, you’ll hear: “Moi aussi.
 Baguette.”